 Education - in particular, civic education - is a linchpin in building inclusive, resilient, and sustainable democracies.
 Through its Strengthening Engagement through Education for Democracy (SEED) methodology, IFES offers a contemporary, interactive approach to civic education to thousands of university and vocational college students worldwide through innovative, semester-long courses.
 The country-tailored courses introduce young people to fundamental concepts of democratic citizenship, systems of government, civic participation, and human rights, while deepening soft and hard skills through hands-on, real-world learning experiences.
 SEED is designed and taught with an eye to mindful citizenship in the digital age and to counter the immediate and long-term threats posed by disinformation.
-Through SEED, IFES has worked with over 165 universities and colleges, and over 450 education specialists in Georgia, Ukraine, Bangladesh, Armenia, Kyrgyz Republic, Serbia, and Sri Lanka to develop and offer fully accredited university and vocational college-level curricula.
-To date, over 37,000 students have completed IFES' semester-long, civic education courses.
+Through SEED, IFES has worked with over 245 universities and colleges, and 596 education specialists in Georgia, over Ukraine, Bangladesh, Armenia, Kyrgyz Republic, Serbia, Sri Lanka, and Nepal to develop and offer fully accredited university and vocational college-level curricula.
+To date, over 47,498 students have completed IFES' semester-long, civic education courses.